mcarter/csp/spec/csp.markdown

 ##### 3.3.3.15 DATA ######

-The `DATA` varaible represents a client -> server payload of data encoded as a batch of packets.
-It is used with requests to `/send` and `/hanshake` (in order to specify the value of the handshake object), and does not persist.
+The `DATA` variable represents a client -> server payload of data encoded as a batch of packets.
+It is used with requests to `/send` and `/handshake` (in order to specify the value of the handshake object), and does not persist.

 ##### 3.3.3.16 NO_CACHE ######